 Pick up the item and ask yourself if you’ve used it in the last year.
 If the answer is yes, then ask yourself if the item sparks joy?

 2. If I were shopping right now, would I buy this?

-3. Is the only thing that’s keeping me from disposing this item is I don’t want to waste money?
+3. Is the only thing that’s keeping me from disposing of this item is I don’t want to waste money?

 Boy, I get this!
-In my hay day of overindulging I bought so many items of clothing that my closets and drawers were overflowing.
-Of course, there was no possible way I could wear it all and so when I was faced with purging my clothes I felt an immediate sense of guilt for all the money I had wasted.
+In my hay day of overindulging, I bought so many items of clothing that my closets and drawers were overflowing.
+Of course, there was no possible way I could wear it all, and so when I was faced with purging my clothes, I felt an immediate sense of guilt for all the money I had wasted.

 Holding onto clothing or other possessions because you feel it’s wasteful to toss them provided a constant reminder of your past.
 It’s best to let go of these items once and for all.
 They provided a valuable lesson for you and hopefully moving forward you’ve learned a great deal about how to spend your money more wisely.